jonathaneunice/intspan/docs/notes.rst

-* ``intspan`` methods and operations such as ``add()`` ``discard()``, and ``>=`` take integer span strings, lists, and sets as arguments, changing facilities that used to take only one item into ones that take multiples, including arguments that are technically string specifications rather than proper ``intspan`` objects.
+* ``intspan`` methods and operations such as ``add()`` ``discard()``, and ``>=`` take integer span strings, lists, and sets as arguments, changing facilities that used to take only one item into ones that take multiple, including arguments that are technically string specifications rather than proper ``intspan`` objects.